alzatin/abundance-mo-fork/README.md

 # A web based CAD program for cooperative design.

-Maslow create breaks with the tradition of CAD programs which inherit from drawing programs and instead inherits from logical languages like programming.
+Abundance breaks with the tradition of CAD programs which inherit from drawing programs and instead inherits from logical languages like programming.
 This allows it to be a CAD program which can have language like features such as importing modules, version control, and collaboration.

 ## Login with Github